CHIP-SPV/chipStar/README.md

 ### Building on RISC-V + PowerVR

-To build chipStar for use with a PowerVR GPU, use these steps:
+To build chipStar for use with a PowerVR GPU, build using the normal steps.

-1) build LLVM and SPIRV-LLVM-Translator as described above

-2) build chipStar with -DCHIP_POWERVR_GPU_WORKAROUNDS=ON cmake option
+There is an automatic workaround applied for PowerVR OpenCL implementation.

 There are some limitations - kernels using double type will not work, kernels using subgroups may not work, you may also run into unexpected